stratum/testvectors-runner/README.md

 ## Testing with testvectors-runner

 For running with hardware switches, testvectors-runner could be deployed on a server which has both gPRC and data plane connections to the SUT.
 We'll be supporting testvectors-runner deployment directly on the SUT soon.
-For running with bmv2 software switch, testvectors-runner needs to be deployed on the same network where the bmv2 container is deployed.
+For running with `stratum-bmv2`, testvectors-runner needs to be deployed on the same network where the bmv2 container is deployed.

 ### Use existing testvectors-runner binary docker image
 ```bash